simonpercic/WaterfallCache/README.md

 - memory cache, implemented by [LruCache](http://developer.android.com/reference/android/util/LruCache.html)
 - disk cache, implemented by the awesome [Reservoir](https://github.com/anupcowkur/Reservoir) by [Anup Cowkur](https://github.com/anupcowkur)

-You can also implement your own cache and add it to cache levels, as long as it implements the Cache interface.
+You can also implement your own cache and add it to cache levels, as long as it implements the [Cache interface](waterfallcache/src/main/java/com/github/simonpercic/waterfallcache/cache/Cache.java).

 ## Values expiration
-The library includes as LazyExpirableCache that can work with any Cache.
+The library includes a LazyExpirableCache that can work with any [Cache](waterfallcache/src/main/java/com/github/simonpercic/waterfallcache/cache/Cache.java).
 It enables lazy value expiration based on the insertion time and an expiration time.
 Since it's lazy, the values are removed only when trying to obtain them.

 ## Usage